-RLDP Objective Number Headline RLDP Objective RLDP issues addressed Main PPW11 theme PSB Well-being plan objective Objective 6 Land To promote the efficient use of land, including the need to: maximise opportunities for development on previously developed land, whilst recognising that brownfield opportunities are limited in Monmouthshire. protect the best and most versatile (BMV) agricultural land whilst at the same time recognising that this will not always be possible given high proportion of BMV land in the County and the limited opportunities for brownfield development.
+RLDP Objective Number Headline RLDP Objective RLDP issues addressed 6 Main PPW11 theme PSB Well-being plan objective Objective 6 Land To promote the efficient use of land, including the need to: maximise opportunities for development on previously developed land, whilst recognising that brownfield opportunities are limited in Monmouthshire. protect the best and most versatile (BMV) agricultural land whilst at the same time recognising that this will not always be possible given high proportion of BMV land in the County and the limited opportunities for brownfield development.
 16, 17 Strategic and spatial choices Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
 Objective 7 Natural resources To promote the efficient use of natural resources including providing increased opportunities for water efficiency, energy efficiency, renewable energy, recycling and waste reduction.
 14, 15, 31, 37 Productive and enterprising places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
 A Healthier Wa ales (Well-being Goal 3) Objective 8 Health and Well-being To improve access for all to recreation, sport, leisure activities, open space and the countryside and to enable healthier lifestyles.
 18, 20, 21, 33, 35 Active and social places Provide children and young people with the best possible start in life.
-A More Equal Wales (Well-beir ng Goal 4) Objective 9 Demography To increase opportunities for the younger population to both live and work within Monmouthshire to assist in ensuring a balanced demography.
-2, 3, 4, 5, 24 Active and social places Respond to the challenges associated with demographic change.
-A Wales of Co hesive Commun ities (Well-being Goal 5) Objective 10 23, 25, 26, 27, 28 Active and social places Respond to the challenges associated with demographic change.
-Objective 11 1, 11, 12, 18, 20, 27, 28, 29, 30, 31, 32, 34, 35 Strategic and spatial choices Respond to the challenges associated with demographic change.
+A More Equal Wales (Well-beir ng Goal 4) Objective 9 Demography nography To increase opportunities for the younger population to both live and work within Monmouthshire to assist in ensuring a balanced demography.
+Active and social places Respond to the challenges associated with demographic change.
+A Wales of Co hesive Commun ities (Well-being Goal 5) Objective 10 Housing To provide a level of housing that is sufficient to provide a wide ranging choice of homes both for existing and future residents, while ensuring that local needs for appropriate, affordable and accessible housing are met as fa as possible, particularly in towns but also in rural areas, so long as such housing can assist in building sustainable balanced communities.
+23, 25, 26, 27, 28 Active and social places Respond to the challenges associated with demographic change.
+Objective 11 Place-making Strategic and spatial choices Respond to the challenges associated with demographic change.